qxou14/322-Software-Engineering/README.md

 In order to access this project, we need to download xampp for our database and visual studio code for our source code.
 <br>

-XAMPP steps:<br>1.Once XAMPP has been downloaded, we need to create a database named logininfo. (type localhost/phpmyadmin in the browser)
+XAMPP steps:<br>1.Once XAMPP has been downloaded ,you will need to type localhost/phpmyadmin in the browser

-<br>2.Then we will need to create tables using the SQLstatement.txt file that I created.
+<br>2.On the top-left side press "New" and create a database name logininfo, and creat table by Pressing "SQL" and copy the SQL Code inside the "SQL statement.txt" file that is in side the folder.
-<br>3.Then we create a folder named SESERVER inside the folder htdocs.
-This folder will include all the source code.
-The path for this htdocs folder will be xampp/htdocs
+<br>3.Then we create a folder named SESERVER inside the xampp folder htdocs(when ever you the place you download your xampp).
+This folder will include all the source code that are in our "souceCode" folder.
+(The path for this folder will be xampp/htdocs/SESERVER)